 Product Category Rules Developed By UL Environment

-UL Environment can certify EPDs using existing PCRs created by any program operator.
-When no PCRs exist for a product group, UL Environment will work with stakeholders to create them.
-Below you will find PCRs created by UL Environment:
+UL Environment can certify EPDs using existing PCRs created by any Program Operator.
+When no PCR exists for a product group or particular geography, UL Environment will work with stakeholders to create one, or address regionally specific requirements for PCRs created for another market.
+Below you will find PCRs and geographic-specific addenda created and published by UL Environment:

 - Part B: Building Metals (NA Addendum) » 8/12/2014 – 8/12/2016, update planned

 - Part B: Building Envelope Thermal Insulation » 4/11/218 – 4/11/2023

 - Part B: Coatings with Organic Binders (NA Addendum) » 7/30/2014 – 7/30/2016, update planned